kubeflow/community/committee-steering/wg-governance.md

 1. Copy [the template](wg-charter-template.md) into a new file under `community/wg-*YOURWG*/charter.md` ([example](/wg-training/charter.md)) and fill out template
-1. Read the [Governance Requirements](#governance-requirements) so you have context for the template
 1. Update [wgs.yaml] with the individuals holding the roles as defined in the template
 1. Add subprojects owned by your WG in [wgs.yaml]
 1. Create a pull request with a draft of your charter.md and wgs.yaml changes.
 Communicate